 The Requirements module lets you work in two modes: Author mode and Manage mode.
 Both modes show the same content, but use a different visualization with different functionality.

 Author mode enables you to define requirements in a document view.
 You define the full details for the parent requirement, and add child requirements and their details in the same document.
 In author mode you can use rich text capabilities, such as adding diagrams, tables, images, and links.

-In Author mode each requirement is displayed in a single document that extends from the highest-level requirement until the lowest-level child.
-Numbering inside the document indicates the requirement hierarchy (1, 1.1, 2, and so on).
+In Author mode, each requirement is displayed in a single document that extends from the highest-level requirement until the lowest-level child.
+Numbering inside the document indicates the requirement hierarchy (for example: 1, 1.2, 1.2.1).
 The title of the document is the title of the highest-level requirement.

 Manage mode lets you create and work with requirements within a grid.
 Each requirement is an item in the grid, and you can perform operations on one or more requirements using the Preview pane on the right.